 Buses that are poorly maintained too, can cause injury as well.

-If you have suffered personal injury as a result of a Fort Lauderdale bus accident, we can help.
+If you have suffered personal injury as a result of a bus accident, the busing accident lawyers at our Fort Lauderdale firm can help.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.